openflighthpc/flight-architect/README.md

 ## Usage

-Underware is designed to be used both as a library by other Alces tools, and as an independent tool in its own right.
+Flight Architect is designed to be used both as a library by other openflightHPC tools, and as an independent tool in its own right.
 Documentation has not yet been written on using it as a library; see below for documentation on using it as a tool.